(I may earn a small commission from the products mentioned in this post.)

 The results have been amazing and I would encourage you to do your best to work through the pain and complete your formal therapy.
 No matter your size or athletic ability, continue to exercise on your own.

 My knee feels so much better now.
-There is no longer any pain, just soreness, and some ache after exercise and activity.
+There is no longer any pain, just soreness, and some aching after exercise and activity.